dialup-world/naplps-server/README.md

 exec su - $USER
 ```

-The only software dependency is `python3`:
+The only software dependency is `python3`, though we do need the `pyserial` package:

 ```
 sudo apt-get install python3
+sudo pip3 install pyserial
 ```

 ## Running the Server